The density model: an alternative to trying to control the uncontrollable

 - Never fund without and exit strategy.
 If the funder is a donor it should consider who will pick up the tap after they have gone?
 If the funder is a domestic philanthropist it should take into account its own long term commitments to the issue and, when relevant, explore other resource options for the organisations it supports.
 It may well be that the exist strategy is not there simply because it does not need to be there.
 But this will not apply for foreign funders.

 - Funding mechanisms should not encourage dependence or at least encourage multiple dependencies.
 Research centres should not all depend on one actor, the media should not depend on a single supporter, etc.

 - Although leadership will need to be shared and certainly encouraged among domestic actors if they have not been the initiators, the leaders need to employ promoters, advocates, entrepreneurs and networkers.
 These are the kind of people who will be able to keep the process going, coordinate multiple interventions, monitor and evolving initiative, and incorporate lessons.

 - The issues must be tangible avoiding the abstract and impossible (e.g. making poverty history or ‘development’).
 Policy issues ought to be things like forestry policy, agriculture, urban housing, etc.)

 - Issues should be added in a related or connected manner so that each new sector contributes to the ones before.
 E.g.: Agriculture in arid areas, food security, water management, climate change adaptation, forestry and reforestation, etc.

-An example intervention on forestry and reforestation could look like this:
+A sample intervention on forestry and reforestation (to pick a topic) could look like this: